-Designed to look as though they have sunk into the surface, this basin sits partially in your bathroom countertop or furniture – they’re cut using a template and the sink is then fixed into place using silicone, leaving no pipework visible.
+This basin sits partially in your bathroom countertop or furniture – they’re cut using a template and the sink is then fixed into place using silicone, leaving no pipework visible.

 For the most modern style of bathroom sink, choose a countertop basin.
 Unlike semi-recessed, they're designed to sit on top of a bathroom unit, countertop or shelf, and look as though they're simply resting in place.
 No pipework is visible, leading to a clean uncluttered look.

 Some countertop basins come with no tap holes, so they will require tall freestanding taps that reach over the side of the basin.

 For those who want storage underneath their sink, or don’t want to see the pipework underneath, a basin that sits on top of a vanity unit, or wash stand is the ideal choice.
 The basin will still need to be hung from the wall, but once in place the finished look is stylish and allows you to have a minimalistic look in your bathroom while still being practical.